Pondidum/Conifer/Readme.md

 	}

 ### .DontIgnoreRootNamespace()
-Adds the assebly level namespace part to the route
+Adds the assembly level namespace part to the route.

 	[Fact]
 	public void When_not_ignoring_the_root_namespace()